 The ultimate measure of good health is energy and vitality.
 While these assessments are purely subjective, it’s an important signal of overall health.
 Of course, if a dog’s appetite is poor, no diet can help.
 What did our customers have to say about energy and appetite?

-Over 44% reported their dog’s energy level was “very improved” or “improved” after going plant-based.
-41% saw an improvement in appetite.
+Over 44% reported their dog’s energy level was “very improved” or “improved” after going plant-based.41% saw an improvement in appetite.
 There are many potential explanations for these observations.
 First, we know dogs love our food’s savory flavor.
-Next, by eliminating animal meats and animal byproducts, we’re feeding a “cleaner” diet.
+Next, by eliminating animal meats and byproducts, we’re feeding a “cleaner” diet.
 Finally, feeding a higher protein, higher dietary fiber dog food can promote leaner body mass, weight loss, and boost the immune system (don’t forget those beta-glucans!).

 Breath and Odor

 Periodontal disease affects over 80% of all adult dogs.
 Bad breath (halitosis) can be an indicator of periodontal disease in dogs.
 Our food isn’t formulated as a dental diet, but we wanted to ask people who had fed their dog Wild Earth for several months if they noticed any changes in breath odor.

 40% reported an improvement in their dog’s breath and odor.
-This may be due to the elimination of animal meats, the increased dietary fibers, or a combination of factors.
+This may be due to the elimination of animal products, the increased dietary fibers, or a combination of factors.
 Whatever the reason, that was an interesting finding I wanted to share.

 Make the Switch

 We feel we’ve made an excellent alternative to meat-based dog foods as well as the best plant-based diet possible.
-We feel so strongly that we want you to feel comfortable making the switch risk-free.
-Try Wild Earth for your dog with a money-back guarantee.
+Our clean protein dog food includes natural ingredients such as blueberries, sweet potatoes, spinach, and other healthy options to have your dog living their best life.
 If your dog doesn’t love our food or you don’t see an advantage in feeding a cleaner, more environmentally-friendly, and compassionate dog food, simply let us know and we’ll refund your purchase.
-TRY WILD EARTH FOR FREE! →
+We stand by our 100% happiness guarantee because we know the benefits it can provide to dogs around the world.